Private Cairo Family Tour: Pyramids & Interactive History

 What age is suitable for this tour?

-We have run this tour with children from age 4 upward.
-For children under 7, we recommend a half-day format covering Giza only.
-Ages 8–16 handle the full-day format well.
-We can combine with the Grand Egyptian Museum for children who have been engaged by the ancient history segment.
+We've run this tour with children from age 4 upward.
+For children under 7, we recommend the half-day format covering Giza Pyramids only (~4 hours).
+Ages 8–16 handle the full-day format well, and older children tend to be deeply engaged at the Grand Egyptian Museum.
+Tell us your children's ages when booking — the guide calibrates everything to them.

 Is there shade at the Giza Plateau?

-Very little — it is an open desert site.
-We start early to avoid midday heat.
-We bring extra water and ensure regular breaks in the vehicle.
-Hats and sunscreen are strongly recommended and we will remind you of this when confirming.
+Very little — it's an open desert site.
+We start early to avoid the worst heat, bring extra water, and schedule regular vehicle breaks with air conditioning.
+Hats and sunscreen are essential.
+In summer (May–September), we recommend the earliest possible start time.

 Explore the tours above.
 Read the details.
 Ask questions if needed.
 Book only when it feels right.